mozgbrasil/angular-labs/README.md

 # AngularLabs

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding